SystemFw/blog/content/staging/paxos-failures.md

 majorities, and explain how the only way a second value could have appeared is if a writer didn't read any value from a majority, which means one doesn't exist, as per the previous rule.
+Also highlight the fact that writes can be overridden, as per our description.

 ### Readers